tastyware/tastytrade/README.md

 # Tastytrade Python SDK

-A simple, reverse-engineered SDK for Tastytrade built on their (now mostly public) API.
+A simple, asynchronous SDK for Tastytrade's public API.
 This will allow you to create trading algorithms for whatever strategies you may have quickly and painlessly in Python.

 ## Features